rob-mission/rome/content/join/_index.en.md

 **Donate with another curency to the foundation in The Netherlands**

 Note that your bank may charge bankcosts.
 To avoid this, donate via transfergo.com to the foundation in The Netherlands.
 This is a good service in sending your money with very low transfer costs.
-Please send us a confirmation of your payment when using this service.
+Please send us via the contact form a confirmation of your payment when using this service.

 **Personal bank account ministry in United Kingdom (donate in pounds)**

 Bank name: Danske Bank

 Sortcode: 950149

 Accountnumber: 30304891

 To: J.A. van der Dussen

-Ref.: Churchplanting in Rome (optional: your name)
+Ref.: Churchplanting in Italy (optional: your name and details)